What Dietary Supplements Can Be Used for Prostate Cancer?

 - Lycopene: Healthy prostates typically have high concentrations of lycopene.
 Lycopene can be found in tomatoes, grapefruit, and watermelon.
 Small studies have indicated that lycopene may reduce the risk of developing aggressive prostate cancer or slow the progression of the cancer when taken in high dosages, but no concrete link has been found.2,7,8

 - Vitamin A: Involved in healthy immune function, vision, reproduction, and cell growth.
 Conflicting evidence has been reported as to whether or not Vitamin A could reduce the risk of developing prostate cancer.3-5

 - Vitamin E and Selenium: Vitamin E helps play a role in neurological functioning and gene expression in addition to many other roles.
 Selenium is a trace element that helps certain enzymes in our body function.
 Selenium is naturally found in nuts, fish, meat, and mushrooms.
-Few small trials have suggested that these could reduce prostate cancer risk, however, when investigated further in The Selenium and Vitamin E Cancer Prevention Trial (SELECT Trial), these were found to be .associated with a potential increased risk of developing prostate cancer when taken in high dosages, with some individuals taking these actually increasing their risk of developing prostate cancer, so the trial was ended early.2-4,9
+Few small trials have suggested that these could reduce prostate cancer risk, however, when investigated further in The Selenium and Vitamin E Cancer Prevention Trial (SELECT Trial), these were not found to be associated with a reduced risk of developing prostate cancer.2-4,9

 - Polyphenols (flavonoids): Polyphenols are synthesized by vegetables, fruits, and other plants that are thought to have anti-inflammatory and anti-cancer properties.
 Flavonoids make up the largest family of polyphenols.
 Examples of sources of polyphenols are berries, tea, pomegranate juice, lettuce, and spinach.
 Most studies have found a very minimal, if any, association with polyphenols and prostate cancer.2-5,10